-For the purposes of this part, "patient" means a natural person who has received dental care services from a provider for treatment of a dental condition.
-In the case of a minor who has received dental care services pursuant to Minnesota Statutes, sections 144.341 to 144.347, patient includes a parent or guardian, or a person acting as a parent or guardian in the absence of a parent or guardian.
+For the purposes of this part, "patient" means a natural person who has received dental treatment from a provider.
+In the case of a minor who has received dental treatment pursuant to Minnesota Statutes, sections 144.341 to 144.347, the patient includes a parent or guardian.

 Dentists shall maintain dental records on each patient.
 The records must contain the components specified in subparts 3 to 10.